 3. Google Play Books

-No matter what suits your taste better, keeping “Google Play Boofks” out of sight when you want to have the best Audible alternatives would be nothing but blunder.
-Though the app always had arguably the largest collection of ebooks (as of 2013, over 5 million), the tech giant has slowly but steadily compiled a colossal library of audiobooks.
+No matter what suits your taste better, keeping “Google Play Books” out of sight when you want to have the best Audible alternatives would be nothing but blunder.
+The app always had arguably the largest collection of ebooks (as of 2013, over 5 million), the tech giant has now slowly and steadily compiled a colossal library of audiobooks.

 When it comes to personalization, “Google Play Books” leaves Audible behind in the race.
 The app keeps a track of what interests you the most or the sort of content that always catches your attention first and offers recommendations accordingly.
 Thus, every time you want to read or listen to something great, you can easily find the desired book.